tinymce/tinymce-docs/enterprise/check-spelling/plugin.md

 This optional setting allows you to specify the mode of operation of the spellchecker.
 When set to true, the spellchecker will open a dialog that will check all of the document's contents at once.
 This also allows a user to step through each error, to ignore errors and accept recommended fixes.
 If the spellchecker dialog is enabled, the default as-you-type spellchecking will be disabled.

 ### spellchecker_whitelist
-This option lets you specify an array of words that you want to ignore this can for example be the current company name or internal products.
+This option lets you specify an array of words that you want to ignore.
+For example, this could be the current company name or internal products.
 You can populate this field from a file by just getting the white list array from an external JS file.

 ### Toolbar Buttons